Our Team

 -

-Dr. Eric Sirkin, our Advisor to the Board of Directors, is a 30+ year veteran of Silicon Valley with experiences spanning management at very large corporations through being a founder of several High Technology companies.
+Dr. Eric Sirkin, our Chairman of the Board, is a 30+ year veteran of Silicon Valley with experiences spanning management at very large corporations through being a founder of several High Technology companies.
 He holds a PhD in Chemical Physics from the University of California-Berkeley and spent two years in the Department of Physical Chemistry at the Hebrew University of Jerusalem.
 On his return to the US he joined the Xerox Palo Alto Research Center, working in its in Semiconductor Laboratory pioneering processes enabling Plasma Etching to enter the mainstream of semiconductor industry.

 He collaborated on the first implementation of Ethernet at Xerox, where the networking standard was invented.
 Dr. Sirkin left Xerox to join the founding team of Zoran, which through a series of acquisitions became a part of Qualcomm.
 After leaving Zoran he started a career spanning 7 years at Apple Computer where he was Senior Director of New Media Research & Development.
 Among other activities, he managed the team behind the Emmy Award winning FireWireTM.
 After leaving Apple Dr. Sirkin went on to take the role of Sr. Vice President of Engineering and Operations at the pioneer of internet travel – GetThere.
 After its IPO in 1999 the company was acquired by Sabre Holdings.
 Dr. Sirkin has either founded or helped manage numerous Silicon Valley start-ups.
 Recently he has founded a software company, AnchorAway, merging his passion for sailing with his software skills.